martinagvilas/tutorial-jupyterbook-with-turing-way/CONTRIBUTING.md

 - Open an issue to report errors/bugs, share your feedback or suggest any improvement that can help other users of this tutorial.
-- Please open a pull request to fix any error, clarify any part of this tutorial or contribute examples.
+- Open a pull request to fix any error, clarify any part of this tutorial that is not clear or contribute examples.

 🎉 I am committed to contributing to *The Turing Way* and Jupyter Book in the future